ktkt9898/Fa24_Lecture_Notes/Searching and Sorting/Searching_and_Sorting.md

 Logarithmic NOT binary search logartihmic but log-linear (n * log n) instead and are characterized by recursive divide and conquer algorithms.
 As the input size increases their efficiency improves.

+# Logarithmic Sort 1 - Quick Sort
+Divide and conquer by choosing a sngle element to serve as a pivot element, all elements smaller than the pivot are placed into a left side list and larger elements on the right side of the list
+Then recursively, sort the left and right side again with the pivot element Pivot element does not neccesarily have to be the middle value When the divided lists are split, the left list is combined first, then the pivot, then the right list